Titodelux/faqAccordion-FM/README.md

 ### What I learned

-Aprendí mucho sobre el elemento <Details>, tanto como utilizarlo y hacer posible que en el acordeón solo se muestre uno a la vez, a como estilizarlo e incluso animarlo.
-También puse en practica la propiedad "Clamp()" de CSS para poder tener mejor responsividad a todos los dispositivos.
+I learned a lot about the Details element, both how to use it and make it possible for only one to be displayed in the accordion at a time, to how to stylize it and even animate it.
+I also put into practice the CSS "Clamp()" property to be able to have better responsiveness to all devices.

 ### Continued development

+Crear una sombra alrededor de main

 ### Useful resources

-- [How To Styling Details Element](https://css-tricks.com/two-issues-styling-the-details-element-and-how-to-solve-them/) - Este blog en particular me ayudó mucho para entender cómo estilizar el elemento <Details>.
+- [How To Styling Details Element](https://css-tricks.com/two-issues-styling-the-details-element-and-how-to-solve-them/) - This particular blog helped me a lot in understanding how to style the Details element.

 ## Author